Pre & Post Wax Care

 • Make sure to take the edge off!

 Some clients find taking an OTC anti-inflammatory (i.e. Ibuprofen or Advil) will help relieve the pain and tenderness associated with waxing.
 Always confirm with your doctor before taking any medications.

 • How to avoid a histamine reaction

-Some clients find taking an oral OTC antihistamine (i.e. Benadryl) or applying topically (i.e. Benadryl cream) will help reduce the changes of a histamine reaction.
+Some clients find taking an oral OTC antihistamine (i.e. Benadryl) or applying topically (i.e. Benadryl cream) will help reduce the chances of a histamine reaction.
 A histamine reaction is very common with waxing (especially the first few waxes).
 This reaction DOES NOT mean you are allergic.
 It is simply your bodies reaction to "trauma" (due to the hair being removed), but since there is nothing to heal, little white bumps can form.
 Taking or applying an OTC antihistamine reduces this reaction from happening.

 • Bring lose pants & clean underwear for after your appointment

 Be prepared by having lose shorts or pants plus a clean pair of underwear for after your wax treatment.
-Too tight clothing post wax can cause irritation and ingrown.
+Too tight clothing post wax can cause irritation and ingrowns.
 Clean underwear reduces the transfer of bacteria into the freshly waxed follicles.

 Post Wax Tips